-The entire vault, with exclusive audio and video recordings stretching from 1959 all the way to 2017, is available for free streaming here at Paste.com, and our mission is to make sure our music-loving readers explore every corner of it.
+The entire vault, with exclusive audio and video recordings stretching from 1959 all the way to 2017, is available for free streaming here at Paste.com—as well as our free mobile app—and our mission is to make sure our music-loving readers explore every corner of it.
 We do it every day with regular peeks at live recordings by, say, Jimi Hendrix in 1968, or Run-DMC in 1984, or LCD Soundsystem in 2007.
 But there’s so much more to watch and hear!
 So this week, we’re taking a genre-by-genre deep dive into the archive and pulling out some of our most precious gems for your enjoyment.

 Today, we’re starting with the blues because, well, that’s where rock ‘n’ roll started.
 (You can read our recent list of the 15 Greatest Delta Blues Songs here.)
 We have incredible unique recordings by old masters like Lightnin’ Hopkins and Mississippi Fred McDowell; ‘60s-era revivalists like Taj Mahal and The Rolling Stones; and modern giants like Gary Clark Jr. and Marcus King.
 Check out these amazing performances by five monumental blues artists, and come back tomorrow for another curated odyssey through the world’s greatest archive of live music.